Johann, winemaker & his wife Angela, Henschke ambassador

 Johann recommends the adelaide hills merlot and cabernet sauvignon blend, ABBOTTS PRAYER for cellaring.
 “THE SOILS AND CONTINENTALITY OF THE REGION GIVE THESE VARIETIES THE ABILITY TO BUILD STRUCTURE, COMPLEXITY AND TEXTURE WITH AGE.”

 Justine, marketing & public relations manager

 Justine has a strong background in wine and also in the arts and communications fields, through work, travel and study.
-She worked with the small winemaking team in the red wine cellar at Henschke through the vintages of 2007 and 2008.
-Having completed an Advanced Diploma in Arts and a Bachelor of Commerce (Marketing), Justine put her skills into practice at radio station Mix 102.3 FM Adelaide, wine retailer Wheeler Cellars in the United Kingdom, Chanel in New York and The Cru Media + Communications in Sydney.
+She joined the small winemaking team in the red wine cellar at Henschke through vintages 2007 and 2008.
+Having completed an Advanced Diploma in Arts (Acting) and a Bachelor of Commerce (Marketing), Justine put her skills into practice at radio station Mix 102.3 FM Adelaide, wine retailer Wheeler Cellars in the United Kingdom, the luxury fashion house Chanel in New York and PR firm The Cru Media + Communications in Sydney.

 Justine’s pick of the whites is the crisp and mineral

 Julius Riesling. “it has great purity of fruit and ages beautifully.”